tshepang/blog/content/computing/project of note: Discourse.rst

 helping create what is likely `the most important programming resource on the web`__.
-So whenever he goes and creates something else, I naturally do pay attention, and this Discourse__ thing looks amazing, from by limited usage so far.
+So whenever he goes and creates something else, I naturally do pay attention, and this Discourse__ thing looks amazing, at least from by limited usage so far.

 I am just jealous that it's written in Ruby, and not Python.
 I am also jealous that `the main service runs on Ubuntu, and not Debian`__.